The Baseline Writing Routine

 But your writing routine doesn’t have to be a never-ending quest to meet impossible daily word goals.
 In this post, we'll share four principles that you can put to work today to create a writing habit that fits your lifestyle and is sustainable for the long term.

 The first mistake writers make is setting a daily goal that’s far too ambitious.
 Maybe you get a new idea or read a book that inspires you to start a new project.
+You're excited about it and start writing 1,000 or 2,000 words every day.
 It may work for a while until you burn out and stop writing altogether.
 To go back to our running analogy, most people can’t go from not training for years to running 10 miles every day.

-Instead of an ambitious goal that will stress you out, set a baseline — a low minimum word count that you’ll write every day.
+Instead of an ambitious goal that will stress you out, set a baseline — a low minimum word count that you can write every day no matter what.
 It can be 100 or even 50 words.
-Go for a number that you can comfortably write in 10 or 15 minutes.
+Go for a number that you can comfortably finish in 10 or 15 minutes.

 On good days, when you have enough time and energy, feel free to write more.
 Nothing is stopping you!
 And on a day when everything goes wrong, you can write your 100 words right before bed.